Cooking My Dreams

 • Parmigiano cheese, grated

-• Boil the potatoes until they become really soft (about 20-30 minutes, depending on the size).
+1. Boil the potatoes until they become really soft (about 20-30 minutes, depending on their size).

-• Drain, peel and mash the potatoes evenly, then add the flour when they are still warm (overwise they'll become sticky).
-Mix well until you get a nice soft non-sticky dough.
+2. Drain, peel and mash the potatoes evenly, then add the flour while they are still warm (otherwise they'll become sticky).

-• When you have an even dough similar in consistency to the bread dough, cut it in smaller parts and roll them with your palms to get a long roll thick about 2 cm of diameter (1 in.).
+3. When you have an even soft non-sticky dough, cut it in smaller parts and roll them with your palms to get a long roll about ⅔ inch thick (2 cm).
 Keep the surface and the dough smooth with flour to prevent stickiness.

-• As soon as the gnocchi float to the surface, it means they are ready to go!
-Take them out with a skimmer and toss them in the pan with the melted butter.
+8. As soon as the gnocchi float to the surface, it means they are ready.
+Take them out with a skimmer and toss them in the pan with the melted butter to coat.

 Video